Yves Gnanou

-Yves Gnanou is a French chemist, academic and author.
-He is the Ibn Alhaytham Distinguished Professor of Chemistry at King Abdullah University of Science and Technology.
+Yves Gnanou is a French chemist, academic, and author.
+He is the Ibn Alhaytham Distinguished professor of Chemistry at King Abdullah University of Science and Technology.

 Gnanou is most known for his works on chain polymerization mechanisms and the creation of diverse polymeric structures using synthesis methods.
 His research also extends to organocatalysis in polymerization, macromolecular engineering, functional polymers for biomedical uses, living chain polymerizations, polymeric nanoparticles and branched polymers.
 Among his authored works are his publications in academic journals, including Journal of the American Chemical Society (JACS), Angewandte Chemie, Progress in Polymer Science, Nature Communications, ChemSusChem and Macromolecules as well as books such as Chimie et Physico-Chimie des Polymères and Organic and Physical Chemistry of Polymers.
 He received the 2003 Langevin Prize from the French Physical Society and the Berthelot Medal from the French Academy of Sciences.

 Education

 Gnanou completed his M.S. in Polymer Chemistry from the Université Louis Pasteur.
-Later in 1985, he obtained a Ph.D. in Polymer Chemistry from the same institution.
+Later in 1985, he obtained a PhD in Polymer Chemistry from the same institution.

 Career

-From 1984 to 1991, Gnanou was a Scientist at the Centre National de la Recherche Scientifique.
-During this period, he also served as a Visiting Professor at the Massachusetts Institute of Technology from 1989 to 1990.
+From 1984 to 1991 Gnanou was a Scientist at the Centre national de la recherche scientifique.
+During this period, he also served as a visiting professor at the Massachusetts Institute of Technology from 1989 to 1990.
 In 1993 he was promoted to the Director of Research position at the Centre National de la Recherche Scientifique and was appointed in 1999 as a 1st Class Director of Research.
 From 2002 to 2007, he was a Courtesy Professor in the Department of Chemistry at the University of Florida.
 He served as the Chairman of the Polymer Division in the French Society of Chemistry from 2006 to 2009.
 Since 2012, he has been serving as the Ibn Alhaytham Distinguished Professor of Chemistry at King Abdullah University of Science and Technology.

-From 1999 to 2007, he held the position of Head of the Laboratoire de Chimie des Polymères Organiques at Université Bordeaux.
+From 1999 to 2007 he held the position of Head of the Laboratoire de Chimie des Polymères Organiques at Université Bordeaux.
 He then moved to École Polytechnique (Paris-France) where he served as the Vice-President for Academic Affairs of that institution for five years.
 In 2012, Gnanou joined King Abdullah University of Science and Technology (KAUST) as the Dean of the Division of Physical Science and Engineering until 2018.
 He was then promoted to the Vice President for Academic Affairs position from 2018 to 2021.

 Gnanou holds patents to inventions involving synthesizing polycarbonates and polycarbamates via chain-growth copolymerization using a Lewis acid, combining CO_{2} with oxirane or thiirane moieties and heteroallene reactants like isocyanates or isothiocyanates.